 Between 1966 and 2012, there were 90 mass shootings in the United States.
 Mass shootings are defined for the study as having four or more victims and don't include gang killings or slayings that involve the death of multiple family members.
 These shootings include the Pulse nightclub shooting in Orlando in June 2016

 and at Sandy Hook Elementary School

 in Newtown, Connecticut, both in 2012.

 The 90 U.S. mass shootings are nearly a third of the 292 such attacks globally for that period.
 While the U.S. has 5% of the world's population, it had 31% of all public mass shootings.

 "People have been a little surprised by these statistics," said Adam Lankford

 , an associate professor of criminal justice at the University of Alabama, who did the analysis.
-Lankford presented his work at the American Sociological Association's annual conference last weekend and says it's the first research of its kind to do a global comparison.
+Lankford presented his work at the American Sociological Association's annual conference last year and says it's the first research of its kind to do a global comparison.

 Lankford combed through the records of every incident and found a few common factors that set the US incidents apart from the rest of the world's.